"The Most Important Thing to Look for on a Nutrition Label Isn't Calories, According to a Dietitian?" Review

 On the flipside, you most likely will be increasing your blood sugar levels with an onslaught of refined (simple) carbs and increasing the amount of inflammation in your body, too…2 important factors that will also affect your ability to lose weight.

-Furthermore, as the article describes above, the combination of calories play a pivotal role in digestion and absorption.
+Furthermore, as the article describes above, the combination of calories plays a pivotal role in digestion and absorption.
 What does this mean for you?
 Any diet that requires a single food as a meal, solely on liquid (unless it is a smoothie), fasting, and an abundance of inflammatory foods/drinks (dairy, grains, processed foods, refined sugars, red meat, and alcohol), may stop your weight loss, increase your weight, and compromise your health.